SKDPROGRAMMER-AMANKUMAR/MealMind/README.md

 <!-- make the page for Privacy Policy of a personalize recepie manager  name "MealMind",  use some react-icons and lucide-react to make it visually appleaing , use only React.js(vite) and Tailwind css .. -->

+After some time I'll add the readme of it